 Only 15 Tests for West Indies' Allan Rae, who was born today, but his fleeting stay at the top level had nothing to do with a lack of quality.
 Rae averaged 46 between 1948 and 1953, when the demands of his burgeoning legal career in Jamaica caused him to retire from the first-class game.
 In Chennai in 1948-49, he added 239 for the first wicket with Jeff Stollmeyer, a West Indian record that stood until 1982-83.
 But his best innings was probably the one at Lord's in 1950, where his 106 laid a foundation for Ramadhin and Valentine to bowl West Indies to a famous first win in England.
 Rae went on to become a respected administrator and president of the West Indies Cricket Board between 1981 and 1988.

-Birth of the dashing Australian Paul Sheahan, who never quite fulfilled his early promise at the top level.
+Birth of Paul Sheahan, a dashing Australian who never quite fulfilled his early promise at the top level.
 A sparkling 81 on debut against India in Adelaide in 1967-68 spoke volumes about his talent, but he never quite mastered the art of crease occupation and his 31 Tests brought only two hundreds.
 The first was a delightful, chanceless 114 in Kanpur in 1969-70.
 And after the second - against Pakistan on an MCG featherbed in 1972-73 - the Wisden Almanack said he was "apparently entrenched as the opener Australia had sought for several seasons".
 But he played just two more Tests, the last at 27 in New Zealand in 1973-74.
-He retired to teaching and became the headmaster of Melbourne High School.

 Slow torture for New Zealand in Bombay.
 Chasing 188 to win the first Test against India, they were skittled for 127 with Bishan Bedi and Erapalli Prasanna sharing all ten wickets and 63.5 of the 69 overs bowled in the innings.
 Serious rioting in Ahmedabad had forced the match to be switched to Bombay, and it was another 14 years before Ahmedabad became the 56th Test venue.